messofthe/docs/content/actions/learn-github-actions/migrating-from-jenkins-to-github-actions.md

 #### Distributing your builds

-Jenkins lets you send builds to a single build agent, or you can distribute them across multiple agents.
+Jenkins lets you send builds to a build agent, or you can distribute them across multiple agents.
 You can also classify these agents according to various attributes, such as operating system types.

 Similarly, {% data variables.product.prodname_actions %} can send jobs to {% data variables.product.prodname_dotcom %}-hosted or self-hosted runners, and you can use labels to classify runners according to various attributes.
 The following table compares how the distributed build concept is implemented for both Jenkins and {% data variables.product.prodname_actions %}.